jinkett99/01-llm-webtext-classification/README.md

 **Dataset folder is not included as datasets are classified as restricted/sensitive national data.*

-General Description of Notebooks (.txt files):
+General Description .py files in SRC folder:
 1. Generate Embeddings:
    - Pull consolidated embeddings from AZURE container database + subset to 10 random samples per Business UEN.